mehersam/TASBEFlowAnalytics/README.md

    a.)
 Creation of a ColorModel which translates raw FCS data to comparable unit data. b.)
 Using the created ColorModel for batch processing of experimental data c.)
 Comparison and Plotting of the results of batch processing.

 Example files are provided that show how these stages typically work.

 DOCUMENTATION

   We have provided detailed tutorials in order to help users easily use the TASBE package for their

-  * Getting Started
+  * <a href="https://github.com/mehersam/TASBEFlowAnalytics/tree/gh-pages/docs/GettingStarted"> Getting Started </a>
-  * What is Flow Cytometry?
+  * <a href="https://github.com/mehersam/TASBEFlowAnalytics/tree/gh-pages/docs/FlowCytometryDocumentation"> What is Flow Cytometry? </a>
-  * Creating and Understanding a Color Model
+  * <a href="https://github.com/mehersam/TASBEFlowAnalytics/tree/gh-pages/docs/ColorModelTutorial"> Creating and Understanding a Color Model </a>
-  * Performing a Batch Analysis
+  * <a href="https://github.com/mehersam/TASBEFlowAnalytics/tree/gh-pages/docs/BatchAnalysisTutorial"> Performing a Batch Analysis </a>
+  * <a href="https://github.com/mehersam/TASBEFlowAnalytics/tree/gh-pages/docs/Example%20Files"> Example Files </a>

 ISSUE TRACKER